The Origami flip graph of the $2\times n$ Miura-ori: The extension forest X

 \begin{proof} In the first generation of $\chi_D$, there are two blue vertices, each labeled with $2$.
 Labelings cannot decrease from generation to generation, but they can remain constant by adding $0$.
 Thus, the minimum labeling is $2$ in any generation.
 In the second generation, there are four magenta $2$s.
 Since we can only add $0$ to the parent exactly once by Theorem \ref{thm:012}, there will be exactly four $2$s in all subsequent generations.
 Adding $0$ also means that each of these $2$s will be magenta, thus completing the proof. \end{proof}

 Lemma \ref{thm:oppositeexist} is interesting since it implies that the number of degree-$2$ vertices in $\OFG(M_{2,n})$ is constant as $n$ increases despite the number of vertices increasing exponentially.
 The four MV assignments corresponding to these degree-$2$ vertices are constructed in Figure \ref{fig:deg2construction}.
+In fact, we find that this result holds for $\OFG(M_{m,n})$ as well.
+Let us denote the crease between faces $\alpha_{i,j}$ and $\alpha_{i',j'}$ by $\{\alpha_{i,j}, \alpha_{i',j'}\}$ (here either $i'=i$ and $j'=j+1$ or $i'=i+1$ and $j'=j$).